Presidents' Conference Committee (Toronto streetcar): Second-hand purchases

 In 1951, the TTC still had 348 Peter Witt cars and 105 trailers.
 Since the Yonge streetcar line used only 70 Peter Witt trailer trains, the opening of the Yonge subway (part of today's Line 1 Yonge–University) in 1954 would in itself not allow the retirement of the remaining Peter Witt fleet.
 The TTC wished to avoid the high cost of buying new PCCs; thus, it had started to search for second-hand PCCs from U.S. transit operators closing out streetcar operations.

-In 1950, the TTC acquired 50 all-electric PCCs (class A9) and 27 older air-electrics (class A10) from the Cincinnati Street Railway.
+In 1950, the TTC acquired 50 all-electric PCCs (class A-9) and 27 older air-electrics (class A-10) from the Cincinnati Street Railway.
 Both sets of former Cincinnati cars were built by the St. Louis Car Company.
 In Cincinnati, these cars all had two trolley poles like for a trolley bus.
 The TTC removed one of the two poles.

 In 1952, the TTC purchased 75 all-electric PCCs from the Cleveland Transit System.
-Fifty were built by Pullman-Standard becoming class A11 (dubbed "Cleveland"), and twenty-five by the St. Louis Car Company becoming class A12 ("Louisville").
+Fifty were built by Pullman-Standard becoming class A-11 (dubbed "Cleveland"), and twenty-five by the St. Louis Car Company becoming class A-12 ("Louisville").
 Each class had roof housing for fan equipment, a feature which the TTC chose to disable.
 The housing gave the cars a distinctive appearance, with each class having a distinctively different style of housing.
-The A12 former Louisville cars were built for the Louisville Railway Company but were never put into service there.
+The A-12 former Louisville cars were built for the Louisville Railway Company but were never put into service there.
 The cars were sold to the Cleveland Transit System as deliveries to Louisville were being made, the last 10 of the 25 "Louisville" cars being shipped directly to Cleveland.

 Also in 1952, the TTC purchased 48 all-electric PCCs from the Birmingham Electric Company.
-These class A13 ("Birmingham") cars were built by Pullman-Standard.
-In Birmingham, Alabama, these PCCs had the notoriety of having racially-segregated seating, a practice that ceased with their shipment to Toronto.
+These class A-13 ("Birmingham") cars were built by Pullman-Standard.
+In Birmingham, Alabama, these PCCs had the notoriety of having racially segregated seating, a practice that ceased with their shipment to Toronto.

-In 1957, the TTC purchased 30 all-electric PCCs from the Kansas City Public Service Company, and became class A14 ("Kansas City").
+In 1957, the TTC purchased 30 all-electric PCCs from the Kansas City Public Service Company, and became class A-14 ("Kansas City").
 These are the only all-electric PCCs not to have standee windows as the president of Kansas City Public Service wanted "none of those little apertures".
-The A14 cars supported only one-piece front rollsigns.
-Because of this, the A14 cars would show only destinations for the St. Clair and Earlscourt routes (today 512 St. Clair) effectively confining the A14 cars to the St. Clair streetcar line.
+The A-14 cars supported only one-piece front rollsigns.
+Because of this, the A-14 cars would show only destinations for the St. Clair and Earlscourt routes (today 512 St. Clair) effectively confining the A-14 cars to the St. Clair streetcar line.

 The "Kansas City" PCCs became the TTC's final purchase of second-hand PCC streetcars.
 At this time, only Mexico City had more second-hand PCCs.

 The TTC had to modify all its second-hand PCCs to its standards.
 The work included: